 Nice to know – general comments about Paul’s long term trading style”

 1. One big concept is to start off safe.
-So it could be a slow start.
+So anytime the portfolio gets very light, as may happen at market turning points, it can be a slow start.
 I look to never have more than 2-3 risk units at risk.
-So if two positions are entered and both are full positions and no stops are changed and no targets are taken, there generally would not be another position until a partial target was hit or a stop was moved up.
+So if two positions are entered and both are full positions and no stops are changed and no targets are taken, there generally would not be another position until a partial target was hit or a stop was moved up unless there was a strong market bias.
 This is how to safely build into a larger portfolio.
 Note that this concept is still at risk on a disastrous market gap down as ‘stops’ are not insurance policies on a big gap down.

 3. Strategically I am not a ‘bottom fisher’.
 Remember everything looks like a bargain on the way to ‘zero’.
 Occasionally exceptional quality plays may look like that (naturally ‘bottom fishing’ is not a strategic term, but one everyone relates to).
 I do like steep pullbacks in strong trends.
 I also like transitional types of plays.

 Price is $187.00 per month.
 Annual rate: $1497.00.
 Subscribe HERE

 There is also combo pricing if you want to subscribe to the Long Term Trader along with the Daily Market Letter and/or the DTS Trading Room.
 You can see the options and discounts on the page where you subscribe.
 HERE